Crystalwarrior/KFO-Server/README.md

 * **rollp** "number of dice"d"number of faces" "modifiers"
     - Same as roll but other non-staff members in the area only are notified that someone rolled.
 * **scream** "message"
-    - Sends a message visible to all players in the areas that are set to be able to listen to screams from the current area.
+    - Sends an IC message visible to all players in the areas that are set to be able to listen to screams from the current area.
+    - Messages are limited to 256 characters.
 * **showname** "showname"
     - Sets your showname to be the given one, or clears it if not given one.
 * **showname_area**